 QCE ATAR Certifies learning, showing the individual has achieved a specific standard of education at senior schooling level and may be considered for further study and employment.
 Tells us about a student's position (or ranking) compared to all other students in the state.
-The only intended purpose for the ATAR is to assist with selecting applicants for tertiary study: Shows a set of results across DCF subjects.
-Your results in a subject show your performance in the subject against every student who look the subject.
-Your ATAR measures your position (or ranking) against the whole Queensland Year 12 age cohort, where a variety of combinations its subjects have been studied, is based on scalad resulto. is awarded and released by the Queensland Curriculum and Assessment Authority (QCAA). is calculated and released by QTAC.
+The only intended purpose for the ATAR is to assist with selecting applicants for tertiary study.
+Shows a set of results across QCE subjects.
+Your results in a subject show your performance in the subject against every student who rook the subject.
+Your ATAR measures your position (or ranking) against the whole Queensland Year 12 age cohort where a vanety of combinations of subjects have been studied, is based on scaled resulto. is awarded and released by the Queensland Curriculum and Assessment Authority (QCAA). is calculated and released by QTAC.